-You can find the configuration menu for IEEE 802.11u and Hotspot 2.0 under Configuration > Wireless LAN > IEEE 802.11u.
+The configuration menu for IEEE 802.11u and Hotspot 2.0 is located under Wireless LAN > IEEE 802.11u.

 The device offers the ability to individually enable or disable and configure the support the IEEE 802.11u standard as well as the Hotspot 2.0 functionality for each logical WLAN interface using the button Interfaces.